technomancy/leiningen/doc/FAQ.md

   which is undesirable.
 Since switching the default repositories to a releases-only Clojars (which is still in development) would be a breaking change, a series of previews is being released in the mean time.

-**Q:** I don't have access to stdin inside my project.
-**A:** This is a limitation of the JVM's process-handling methods;
-  none of them expose stdin correctly.
-This means that functions like `read-line` will not work as expected in most contexts, though the `repl` task necessarily includes a workaround.
-You can also use the `trampoline` task to launch your project's JVM after Leiningen's has exited rather than launching it as a subprocess.